kevindice/docker-django-wagtail-gulp-allauth-starter/README.md

 - Clone this repository
 - `docker-compose build; docker-compose up;`
 - Make changes to the code, and rerun the above line to test your changes.

+## Todo:

+- Change environments (dev, prod, stage) at the Dockerfile level